comaps/website/content/_index.md

         items:
             -
                 title: Offline Search and Route
-                description: Plan and navigate your trip abroad without the need for mobile data, and search waypoints while on a distant hike.
+                description: Plan and navigate your trip abroad with just GPS, no need for mobile data.
+Search waypoints while on distant hiking trails or bike paths.
                 highlight:
                     text: No internet needed
                     icon: static/images/icons/home/wifi-off.svg